Introduction to Mark

 The New Testament includes four gospel accounts, the gospels of MatthewMarkLuke, and John.
 The first three are categorized as ‘synoptic’ gospels, meaning “to see together.”
 The term is a compound of the Greek preposition sun (“together”) and optikos (“to see”), hence - “to see together.”

-The name ‘Mark’ is an anglicized version of the Latin name Marcus, a common enough name from the Roman period.
-No one named ‘Mark’ is ever identified in the gospel that is attributed to him.
-In the Greek text, the “official” title of the gospel is the Gospel according to Mark, a designation assigned to it in the second century based on church tradition (and, thus, not part of the original text).
+‘Mark’ is an anglicized version of the Latin name, Marcus, a common name in the Roman Empire.
+No one named Mark is ever identified in this gospel account.
+Its title in the Greek text is the Gospel according to Mark, a designation assigned to it in the second century based on church tradition.
+It was not part of the original book.
+Ancient testimony identified Mark as the author.

 • “Mark became Peter’s interpreter and wrote accurately all that he remembered, not, indeed, in order of the things said or done by the Lord.
 For Mark had not heard the Lord, nor had he followed him, but later on, as I said, followed Peter, who used to give teaching as necessity demanded but not making, as it were, an arrangement of the Lord’s oracles, so that Mark did nothing wrong in thus writing down single points as he remembered them.
 For to one thing he gave attention, to leave out nothing of what he had heard and to make no false statements in them” (Ecclesiastical History.
 3.39.15.
 See also Hist.
 Eccl.
 II.15).

-Thus, Eusebius describes the man named ‘Mark’ as Peter’s “interpreter” who recorded the memories of the Apostle.
-‘Mark’ was not himself a direct disciple of Jesus and, presumably, became a believer after his resurrection.
-According to Papias, ‘Mark’ endeavored to record “accurately” the recollections of Peter.
-Eusebius provided further information about ‘Mark’ which he attributed to Clement of Alexandria:
+Eusebius describes Mark as Peter’s “interpreter” who recorded the memories of the Apostle.
+Mark was not a direct disciple of Jesus and, presumably, he became a believer after his resurrection.
+Eusebius provided further information about Mark that he attributed to Clement of Alexandria:

 • “When Peter had publicly preached the word at Rome, and by the Spirit had proclaimed the Gospel, that those present, who were many, exhorted Mark, as one who had followed Peter for a long time and remembered what had been spoken, to make a record of what was said; and that he did this, and distributed the Gospel among those that asked him” (Ecclesiastical History.
 6.14.6-7).